tymyrddin/purple/source/docs/ai-security/decision.md

 no threshold to audit, no rule to inspect, and no single field that explains why the model assessed the incident as low severity.

-## What probabilistic decisions change
+## Probabilistic decisions reshape the attack surface

 The attack surface on a rule system is the ruleset.
-The attack surface on a decision system is the decision surface, which is continuous, multi-dimensional, and defined by training data the organisation may not have fully characterised.
+The attack surface on a decision system is the decision surface, which is continuous, multidimensional, and defined by training data the organisation may not have fully characterised.

 Knowing where your rules are is feasible.
 Knowing where your decision boundaries are under adversarial